-Council Bill Number: 120085 Ordinance Number: 126359
+Council Bill Number: 120832 Ordinance Number: 127108

-Seattle Department of Construction and Inspections Helping people build a safe, livable, and equitable Seattle
+Published by the Seattle Department of Construction and Inspections Helping people build a safe, livable, and equitable Seattle

-CITY OF SEATTLE 2020 Boiler and Pressure Vessel Code Effective March 15, 2021
+CITY OF SEATTLE

+2024 Boiler and Pressure Vessel Code Effective November 15, 2024

-Seattle Department of Construction and Inspections Nathan Torgelson, Director Jatinder Khokhar, Director of Inspection Services Steve Frazier, Chief Boiler Inspector
+Seattle Department of Construction and Inspections

+Nathan Torgelson, Director

+Sam Steele, Director of Inspection Services

+Steve Frazier, Chief Boiler Inspector

-The 2020 Seattle Boiler and Pressure Vessel Code would not be possible without the hard work of many people.
+The 2024 Seattle Boiler and Pressure Vessel Code would not be possible without the hard work of many people.
 Our code update process starts with a review by our Seattle Department of Construction and Inspections (SDCI) staff of the changes in the Washington Administrative Code (WAC) affecting boilers and pressure vessels.
 Based on this information, they recommend changes to improve Seattle's code.
 We ask the public and various stakeholders to comment on proposed changes and to submit changes of their own.
-After reviewing this information, we develop a draft ordinance of written amendments.
+After considering this information, we develop a draft ordinance which includes code changes recommended by SDCI.

-The City's Construction Codes Advisory Board (CCAB) reviews these proposed amendments.
-The committee includes construction and design professionals who use their expertise to advise us about the impact of changes in the Code.
-Based on their recommendations, we finalize our draft ordinance and present it to the Seattle City Council for their approval.
+The City's Construction Codes Advisory Board (CCAB) reviews these proposed changes.
+CCAB includes construction and design professionals who use their expertise to advise us about the impact of changes in the Code.
+Based on their recommendations, we finalize our ordinance and present it to the Seattle City Council for their approval.
 We are grateful to volunteers and SDCI staff who helped us create a code that benefits the public by making these installations safer.

-Significant Changes in the 2020 Seattle Boiler and Pressure Vessel Code
+Significant changes in the 2024 Seattle Boiler and Pressure Vessel Code